wuyichen24/system-design-knowledge/concepts/Metrics.md

 ### Metrics
 - Queries per second (QPS): The number of queries (requests) a server can be responded to.
 - Transactions per second (TPS): The number of transactions a server can handle.
-- Response time (RT)
+- Response time (RT): The time period between the client sends a request and the client receives the response.
-- Concurrency
+- Concurrency:

 ### QPS vs. TPS
 - **QPS**